-Through personal contact, phone calls, vibrant monthly newsletters displaying balance of advocacy, events and reflections, on-line correspondence, One to One offers camaraderie to include mind, body and spirit by having monthly meetings and the inclusion of a chaplain
+Through personal contact, phone calls, vibrant monthly newsletters displaying balance of advocacy, events and reflections, on-line correspondence, One to One offers camaraderie to include mind, body and spirit by having monthly meetings and the inclusion

 This group provides an avenue for women, men and family members who carry a BRCA mutation to meet each other and learn about the topics that are relevant and valuable to them.

 This group provides education and emotional support to individuals who are diagnosed with cancers of the head and neck.

 A patient-driven volunteer network committed to helping breast cancer survivors on their journey to recovery.